hikeventures/hikeventures.github.io/_posts/articles/products/2015-01-11-recording-nature-sound-for-your-dslr-videos-zoom-h5.markdown

 * 47 grams for 2 AA batteries
 * 42 grams for the USB cable
 * 311 grams for the <a href="http://amzn.to/1wKEtsW">SLIK Mini Pro III</a>
-* 248 grams for the 10.000 mAh Anker Astro 3 battery (there is a <a href="http://amzn.to/1slxquk">newer model</a> available which comes with 12.800 mAh).
+* 248 grams for the 10.000 mAh Anker Astro 3 battery (there is also the <a href="http://amzn.to/1slxquk">Anker PowerCore 26800</a> available which comes with 26.800 mAh) and weights 485 grams.

 # Protecting your Zoom H5
 It's always good to protect your electronic devices when you work outdoors.
 Zoom offers a protective case - the <a href="http://amzn.to/2eG64un" rel="nofollow" target="_blank">Zoom PCH-5</a> which comes with a fold-away clear window cover for making adjustments, removable mic element cover, belt loop, boom pole sleeve and keyring mounting options.